Vegetable Sambar recipe | Mixed Vegetable Sambar

 At home, I make Sambar for 2 days for 2 reasons.

 - No need to cook dal next day.

-You can store the leftover sambar in fridge for 2-3 days.
-The consistency of sambar will thicken.
-Heat water, add the sambar and adjust consistency.
+You can store the leftover sambar in the fridge for 2-3 days.
+The consistency of the sambar will thicken.
+Heat water, add the sambar, and adjust consistency.

 If you’ve tried this Vegetable Sambar Recipe, then don’t forget to rate the recipe and leave a comment below!
 Feedback and suggestions are highly appreciated.
 Also, please share the recipes with your friends and family members.

 You can also follow me on Instagram to see what’s latest in my kitchen!

 For the Tamarind pulp